monishavenkatesh7/Mental-Health-Chatbot/README.md

 1. **Clone the Repository**:
-  Download the reposotory, extract, open the command prompt and paste the below command with the directory(Folder in which the files are present) of the app
+  Download the repository, extract, open the command prompt and paste the below command with the directory(Folder in which the files are present) of the app
    ```bash
    cd your/directory/path
    ```